Chrono Cross: Release and reception

-Chrono Cross shipped 850,000 units in Japan and 650,000 abroad by 2003.
+Chrono Cross received critical acclaim, it shipped 850,000 units in Japan and 650,000 abroad by 2003.
 It was re-released once in the United States as a Sony Greatest Hits title and again as part of the Japanese Ultimate Hits series.
 Chrono Cross was also released on the PlayStation Network in Japan on July 6, 2011, and in North America on November 8, 2011, but a PAL region release has not been announced.
 Critics praised the game's complex plot, innovative battle system, varied characters, moving score, vibrant graphics, and success in breaking convention with its predecessor.
-Electronic Gaming Monthly gave Chrono Cross a Gold Award, scoring it 10/10/9.5 in their three reviewer format with the first review declaring the game to be "a masterpiece, plain and simple".
-GameSpot awarded the game a perfect 10, one of only sixteen games in the 40,000 games listed on Gamespot to have been given the score, and its Console Game of the Year Award for 2000.
+Electronic Gaming Monthly gave Chrono Cross a Gold Award, with one reviewer calling it "a masterpiece, plain and simple".
+GameSpot awarded the game a perfect 10, one of only sixteen games in the 40,000 games listed on GameSpot to have been given the score, and its Console Game of the Year Award for 2000.
 It also received the annual Best Role-Playing Game, Best Game Music and Best PlayStation Game awards, and nominations for Best Game Story and Best Graphics, Artistic.
 IGN gave the game a score of 9.7, and Cross appeared 89th in its 2008 Top 100 games list.
 Famitsu rated the game 36 out of 40 from four reviewers.
+GamePro praised the plot, graphics and music while stating that the combos in the game were tough as there was a lot to learn about them.